 The traditional ingredients include deli meats such as ham and salami, Swiss or provolone cheese, and olive salad.

-I don't like olives, so despite taking a bite of the sandwich to give it a try, it's not something I'd eat again.
+I'm not too fond of olives, so despite taking a bite of the sandwich to give it a try, it's not something I'd eat again.

 Birthplace of Brunch